The Rules of the Game: Dr. Robert Schreiber, Interferon Gamma, and Our Quest to Cure Cancer

 When Mardis, a good friend of Ribas, reached out to congratulate him on these important findings, he replied, “Many thanks for your kind note.
 We found in humans what Bob Schreiber had described in mice fifteen years ago.
 I find it pretty remarkable.”

-Mardis also praised the incredible prescience of Schreiber’s work, especially given that many still question the value of experiments in mice, given that so much of what we test in them ends up not working in human patients.
+Mardis also praised the incredible prescience of Schreiber’s work, especially given that many still question the value of experiments in mice because so much of what we test in them ends up not working in human patients.

 “He’s such a visionary and he gets to the answer very, very quickly and with this incredible relationship to what’s actually happening in human patients,” said Mardis.
 “It’s remarkable.
 He’s been right on so many occasions.”